-Calista Corporation Shareholders financially harmed by the COVID-19 pandemic may apply for assistance through the 2020 CARES Act Coronavirus Relief Fund.
+Calista Corporation Shareholders financially harmed by the COVID-19 pandemic were eligible for assistance through the 2020 CARES Act Coronavirus Relief Fund.

 Frequently Asked Questions